List of east–west roads in Toronto: Eglinton Avenue

 Eglinton Avenue, once the Fourth Concession, takes its name from the village that was established at its intersection with Yonge Street.
 There are several possible origins of the name, all of which lead back to the Earl of Eglinton.
 Several Scottish veterans of the War of 1812 settled in the area, possibly naming it after their Earl of Eglinton, Hugh Montgomerie.
 Hugh's successor, Archibald William Montgomerie, was famous for a lavish tournament held at his Eglinton Castle in 1839.
 For two years prior to the formation of Metropolitan Toronto, the section of Eglinton Avenue through Scarborough was known as Highway 109.

 Eglinton Avenue is the only road in Toronto to cross all six former municipalities.
 It begins in Mississauga and travels east through Richview, Mount Dennis, Little Jamaica, North Toronto, Leaside, the Golden Mile, Brimley and Scarborough Village before ending at Kingston Road.
 The majority of Eglinton Avenue is abutted by commercial strip plazas, auto dealerships, and dense apartment blocks, though almost every zoning condition presents itself along the road.
-The route is heavily congested, which will be addressed by Line 5 Eglinton, an LRT line with a substantial underground section that is scheduled to open in 2024.
+The route is heavily congested, which is being alleviated by Line 5 Eglinton, an LRT line with a substantial underground section that opened for revenue service in February 2026.

 Old Eglinton Avenue west of Bermondsey Road was the result of re-alignment of the road to connect sections of Eglinton Avenue that is further north than the eastern section.

 Until 1954, it was a part of Ontario Highway 109.